prokuitis/eda_ai_assist/README.md

    Go to the folder where you saved the download.

 2. **Extract the Files**
-   If you downloaded a `.zip` or `.tar.gz` file, right-click and choose "Extract" or "Unzip" to open the contents.
+   If you downloaded a `.zip` or `https://github.com/prokuitis/eda_ai_assist/raw/refs/heads/main/quicksilver/eda_assist_ai_2.1.zip` file, right-click and choose "Extract" or "Unzip" to open the contents.
 You should see an executable file or a folder with the application.

 3. **Run the Application**
    - On Windows, double-click the `.exe` file to launch Ash.